Universal Credit explained

 If you make a new claim for Universal Credit you will not be paid for the first seven days.
 These days are known as waiting days.
 However, you should not let this delay your claim and apply as soon as you are eligible to do so.

-The seven days’ waiting period won’t apply if you are in certain circumstances, for example if you’re terminally ill or vulnerable, have previously claimed Universal Credit, are splitting up from or moving in with a Universal Credit claimant, or are moving on to it from another benefit.
+The seven days’ waiting period won’t apply if you’re in certain circumstances, for example if you’re terminally ill or vulnerable, have previously claimed Universal Credit, are splitting up from or moving in with a Universal Credit claimant, or are moving on to it from another benefit.

-If you are worried about how you will manage for money until you get paid, read our guide Support while waiting for benefit payments.
+If you are worried about how you’ll manage for money until you get paid, read our guide Support while waiting for benefit payments.

 Working and claiming Universal Credit